IMPORTANT SAFETY INFORMATION

 - have kidney problems

-- are pregnant, become pregnant, or plan to who are become pregnant.
+- are pregnant, become pregnant, or plan to become pregnant.
 LYNPARZA can harm your unborn baby and may cause loss of pregnancy (miscarriage)

 - If you are able to become pregnant, your healthcare provider may do a pregnancy test before you start treatment with LYNPARZA